 A drone is operated by a drone controller or drone radio transmitter, which is the radio-control box held in the hand of the drone pilot.

 The drone controller transmits a radio signal to the flight controller, which is the circuit board located on the drone.
 The flight controller translates information from the drone controller to activate the drone, control its engines and flight controls, and direct it to where it should go.

-Flight controller not getting power from the battery?
-Check out my post here
+Check out my post: Flight controller not getting power from the battery?

 Top-end drone controllers have screens on the controller which allow you to see where the drone is going.
 If the controller does not have a screen, you can use your tablet or smartphone to fly the drone in first-person view (FPV) mode.